 Merck Lawsuits and Settlements

-Patients injured by Merck’s drugs and vaccines have filed thousands of lawsuits against the Big Pharma company.
+Patients injured by Merck’s drugs have filed thousands of lawsuits against the Big Pharma company.
 The drug maker has paid out billions of dollars in damages to patients and their families as a result.

 Merck paid millions in settlements and jury verdicts to thousands of people who say Fosamax caused their injuries.
 Multidistrict litigation (MDL) in New York over Dead Jaw Syndrome has mostly resolved.
 A second MDL in New Jersey for bone fractures involved more than 560 lawsuits as of May 2018.
 More Fosamax lawsuits are pending in multicounty litigation (MCL) and state courts.